sabi/magi/README.md

 HTML Only Mode
 ------------------

 The Magi supports an option to only generate the HTML files for your media.
-This is a good option if you do not want to run an NGINX webserver on your computer, you do not have admin access, or you want to use these HTML files on another web hosting service like AWS S3.
+Currently, this is only worthwhile if you just want to update pages, but you don't want to change nginx backend.
+This will be adapted in a future update to allow for HTML documents to be able to function outside of an nginx build.

 You can access this by running `python3 magi.py --html-only`